-1.4 Building NX X libraries and the X session agent
+1.4 Building NX X Libraries and the X Session Agent

 To get the best from NX X compression technology, you will need nxagent.
-This is a virtual X server, running with the remote, used to embed and deploy X desktops.
+This is a virtual X server, running on the X applications side, used to embed and deploy X desktops.